 We are happy with the motorhome we bought - a Country Coach Allure, 2 slides.
 We think it is a quality motorcoach, certainly not perfect.
 We plan to have it for a long time.

 The plumbing bay in this motorcoach has been a pet peeve for Jose.
 Not enough room where the sewer connection is made.
 Phone jack in the same general vicinity.
 Other things he didn't like in the course of motorhome living.
 Some handy work with hoses, and we think he now has an excellent system for flushing the tanks.
 (Country Coach later improved their design for the motorhome plumbing bays)

 The dilemma of furniture hung over our heads for years.
 We got rid of a lot of stuff (to family, friends and garage sale).
 But we put the remainder of our good furniture into storage...just in case the whole RV thing didn't work out.
 If we hadn't paid good money for the furniture, we would have disposed of it when we sold the townhouse.
 Instead we paid for storage for several years, as a safety net.
-Finally we were able to get rid of it and could stop being concerned about "the stuff".
+Then we finally got rid of it - a great relief - no more concerns about "the stuff".

 We were not crazy about the original fabric on the couch in the motorhome.
 Not a thing that would prevent us from buying the RV - something that we figured could later be swapped out as an aftermarket upgrade.
 Due to our upbringing, puritan ethics or something, we waited until it started to look a bit more worn.
 We have now had the sofa reupholstered...of course, that now left us with some changes needed to some of the decorative accessories (throw rugs and the like).
 Oh well...there are plenty of places to shop along the way as part of motorhome living.